-OCPoundHounds focus is to rescue Small, Toy-sized dogs (primarily Pomeranians, Papillons, Toy Hairless breeds such as Chinese Crested, Xolo’s PIO’s, and Japanese Chins) from local Southern California “High Kill” shelters, or from commercial breeding operations.
-The dogs we rescue are primarily those whom have been placed on the euthanasia lists for medical issues, cruelty and/or neglect cases, seniors, or just because the shelter is over-crowded and has to make space for incoming dogs.
+OCPoundHounds focus is to rescue primarily Pomeranians, Papillons, and Toy Hairless breeds such as Chinese Crested, Xolo’s (Mexican hairless) and PIO’s from local Southern California “High Kill” shelters, or from commercial breeding operations.
+The dogs we rescue from the shelters are those who have primarily been placed on the euthanasia lists for medical issues, cruelty and/or neglect cases, seniors, or just because the shelter is over-crowded and has to make space for incoming dogs.
+The commerical breeding operation dogs we rescue are those being auctioned for a variety of issues, or are being retired from breeding, usually at around the 8 year old age range.

 The adoption fee which is asked for a rescued OCPoundHound, any cash and gift donations are 100% tax deductible.
-This is used 100% for veterinary care, shelter “pull” fees (we have to pay for the dogs, even if they are on the euthanasia list) and community spay/neuters.
+This is used 100% for veterinary care, community spay / neuters and if any more left over, shelter “pull” or auction fees (we have to pay for the dogs, even if they are on the euthanasia list).

-A dog’s veterinary care can range from spay and/or neuter, dentals, vaccinations, micro-chipping, shelter fees and other medical needs to care for minor illnesses such as kennel cough, demodex mange to more costly illnesses such as parvo, distemper, and injuries which need extensive and multiple veterinary visits.
-Some of our rescued dogs coming out of the shelter system need hundreds, even thousands of dollars worth of veterinary care to make them adoptable.
-100% of the Adoption Donation requested is used for our rescue’s medical needs.
-Some need less care and others are more medically-involved but every penny goes to the dogs’ veterinary care.
+A dog’s veterinary care can range from a simple spay and/or neuter to more involved surgeries (single or bi-lateral cryptorchid, pyometria and hernia repairs), dentals, titering, micro-chipping, shelter fees as well as other veterinary needs such as kennel cough, demodex or sarcoptic mange, to more costly illnesses such as parvovirus, distemper, pancreatitis and bone or soft-tissue injuries which need extensive and multiple veterinary visits.
+Some of our rescued dogs coming out of the shelter system need hundreds, even thousands, of dollars of veterinary care to make them adoptable, or to join our small sanctuary without any continuing pain.
+100% of the Adoption Donation requested for our dogs available for adoption is used for our rescue’s veterinary needs.
+Some need less care and others are more veterinary-involved, but every penny goes to the dogs’ care.

 OCPoundHounds Small Breed Dog Rescue is a licensed, non-profit charitable organization, that has been recognized as both a California and Federal 501(c)3 .
 We are proudly listed on GuideStar.org.

-We are an all-Volunteer run, foster-based organization with no paid Members and no centralized facility.
+We are an all-Volunteer run, completely foster-home based rescue organization, with no paid Members, and no centralized facility.
 We rely 100% on foster homes offered by caring dog lovers within their private homes .
-We have been rescuing small breed dogs in Southern California since 2005 and have been in rescue for over 11 years.
+We have been rescuing small breed dogs in Southern California since 2005, and have been in rescue, both dog and cat, since 1986.

 Owner Surrendered dogs, are occasionally accepted, and are reviewed on a case-by-case basis, and dependent on having a foster home available.
 We believe owning a dog is a life-long commitment, but there are always extenuating circumstances.
 Taking an Owner Surrendered dog means a Shelter Dog has to give his or her life.